BhawaniSingh/Demo/README.md

 Demo
 ====
+All the code is licensed Under GNU GPL v3
+====
-Repo to demostrate various features of java language.
+Repo to demonstrate various features of java language.

 It includes :